- Off road parking

 Renovated to create a superb holiday home, The Grain Store offers cosy, well-equipped accommodation, with a wealth of oak beams and modern facilities.

 Outside, the lawned garden and patios are perfect for relaxing and enjoying the scenery.

 There are exciting walks and cycle trails near the cottage, while the delightful village of Abersoch, with its beautiful sandy beach and variety of shops and restaurants, is only 10 minutes' walk.

 The Llyn Peninsula is renowned for its heritage coastline, links golf courses, walking, horse riding, fishing and seal boat trips.

 A lovely cottage in a wonderful holiday location.

 Split-level accommodation.
 Two bedrooms: 1 x ground floor double, 1 x first floor twin.
 Lower ground floor bathroom with 2/3 size bath (1.2 metres long) with shower over, basin and WC.
-Lower ground floor modern fitted kitchen.
+Lower ground floor kitchen.
 Ground floor sitting room with dining area, coal-effect electric fire and sea/mountain views.

 - LPG central heating with electric fire in sitting room

 - Electric cooker and ceramic hob, microwave, fridge/freezer, washing machine, tumble dryer, dishwasher, TV, DVD player, stereo/CD player, WiFi, small book library

 - Lawned garden to side with patio areas and raised decking sitting area, with sea and mountain views, garden furniture and BBQ